“PEDERASTY” BY SIR RICHARD BURTON, 1886

 Sir Richard Francis Burton (1821-90) was an English explorer, linguist and scholar famous for his dangerous adventures in travel and his ability to speak twenty-nine languages, who undertook the Moslem pilgrimage to Mecca in disguise and explored the African Great Lakes.

 His controversial essay “Pederasty” appeared in 1886 as Section D of the “Terminal Essay” appended to the tenth and last volume of his The Book of the Thousand Nights and a Night, his translation of the mediaeval Arabic classic of this name, which was printed for subscribers only in order to circumvent the obscenity laws against such sexually explicit material.
 At the time, it was by far the lengthiest description of pederastic practise in any language.
-It is important for understanding of it to note the context in which it was published, as one of a series of essays designed to elucidate for English readers of the Nights cultural topics that would have seem very strange to them.
+It is important for understanding of it to note the context in which it was published, as one of a series of essays designed to elucidate for English readers of the Nights cultural topics that would have seemed very strange to them.

 The copious footnotes here are all Burton’s and a characteristic feature of his scholarship.
-To avoid confusion with them, it had best be noted here that the term the “Sotadic Zone”, which Burton famously coined in this essay, derive from the 3rd century BC Greek poet Sotades, notable for his satirical pederastic verse.
+To avoid confusion with them, it had best be noted here that the term the “Sotadic Zone”, which Burton famously coined in this essay, derived from the 3rd century BC Greek poet Sotades, notable for his satirical pederastic verse.

 The 'execrabilis familia pathicorum' first came before me by a chance of earlier life.
 In 1845, when Sir Charles Napier had conquered and annexed Sind, despite a fraction (mostly venal) which sought favour with the now defunct 'Court of Directors to the Honourable East India Company,' the veteran began to consider his conquest with a curious eye.
 It was reported to him that Karàchi, a townlet of some two thousand souls and distant not more than a mile from camp, supported no less than three lupanars or bordels, in which not women but boys and eunuchs, the former demanding nearly a double price, lay for hire.
 Being then the only British officer who could speak Sindi, I was asked indirectly to make enquiries and to report upon the subject; and I undertook the task on express condition that my report should not be forwarded to the Bombay Government, from whom supporters of the Conqueror's policy could expect scant favour, mercy or justice.
 Accompanied by a Munshi, Mirza Mohammed Hosayn of Shiraz, and habited as a merchant, Mirza Abdullah the Bushiri passed many an evening in the townlet visited all the porneia and obtained the fullest details which were duly despatched to Government House.
 But the 'Devil's Brother' presently quitted Sind leaving in his office my unfortunate official: this found its way with sundry other reports to Bombay and produced the expected result.
 A friend in the Secretariat informed me that my summary dismissal from the service had been formally proposed by one of Sir Charles Napier's successors, whose decease compels me parcere sepulto.
 But this excess of outraged modesty was not allowed.